w3c/wai-bcase/index.md

 {% include box.html type="start" h="4" title="Case Study: NPR Weekly Broadcast " class="" %}
 {:/}

 This American Life is a broadcast heard on more than 500 National Public Radio (NPR) stations by about 2.1 million listeners each week in the United States.
-In 2011, in response to new FCC regulations around broadcast media, the broadcaster committed to creating transcripts for their entire archive of recorded programs.
+In 2011, in response to new regulations around broadcast media from the US Federal Communications Commision (FCC),  the broadcaster committed to creating transcripts for their entire archive of recorded programs.
 A study by their media partner, conducted over several months, concluded that the provision of transcripts not only met legal obligations but returned significant benefits including:

 -   search traffic increased 6.86%,
 -   better comprehension for visitors who use English as a second